10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 - Astra reports <50 KB theme size and ~400 ms GTmetrix load time in default tests, plus 100/100 PSI examples.

-- Kadence ships “Kadence Performance” in Kadence Blocks, adding lazy loading, HTML optimization and more.
+- Kadence ships “Kadence Performance” in Kadence Blocks, adding lazy loading, HTML optimization, and more.

-| Theme | Best For | Approx. Theme Size / Notes | Notable Speed Data & Features |
+| Theme | Best For | Approx. Theme Size / Notes | Notable Speed Data and Features |

 |---|---|---|---|